-Adding read replicas or creating a replica in another region is generally a simple task, although there is a cost involved for this activity.
+Adding read replicas or creating a replica in another region is generally a simple task for cloud database platforms, although there is a cost involved for this activity.

 This is the primary task that can get offloaded to a cloud provider.
 All cloud providers have their own configurations and options for backup and restore.
 They all allow for point in time restore and customizable data retention.

 Cloud providers make it easy to spin up a new replica instance (or standalone copy) at any time, and in any region where that cloud provider has resources.
 This makes HA/DR tasks much cleaner, with less time spent to configure or maintain these functions.
 These are all tasks that can frequently take time and effort to schedule and complete in an on-premise world.
 Yet cloud providers make them simple point-and-click activities.